Search results for:

 If you are a Hong Kong resident and have lost your Hong Kong identity card and Home Visit Card while travelling in the Mainland, you should immediately report the loss to the public security authorities and obtain documentary proof of that report.
 With the documentary proof, you may approach the entry and exit department of the Public Security Bureau in the Mainland or the China Travel Service office in Shenzhen for the issue of an Entry and Exit Permit to facilitate your departure from the Mainland.
 You may also contact the Assistance to Hong Kong Residents Unit of the Immigration Department through the 24-hour hotline (852) 1868 for assistance.
 The Immigration Department will provide information and advice according to your situation.

 If your identity card is lost, destroyed, damaged or defaced, you should report such information and apply for a replacement at any Registration of Persons Office within 14 days, or within 14 days of your return if it is lost or damaged outside Hong Kong.
-For replacement of damaged or defaced identity card, the identity card should be surrendered to the registration officer upon the application for replacement.
-A fee of HK$370 will be charged for the replacement of an identity card.

 Registration of Persons Offices